lsst-ts/observatory-ops-docs/Simonyi/Troubleshooting/MTCS/MTM2/M2-recovery.rst

     #. **Connect** to the admin user on M2 cRIO controller via ssh using the username and password found in `1password`_ MainTel vault.
          .. note::

-             There are 2 cRIO controllers in the summit:
+         There are 2 cRIO controllers in the summit.

-             * *m2-crio-controller01.cp.lsst.org*

-             * *m2-crio-controller02.cp.lsst.org*

 Depending on the location of M2, run the command:

          .. admonition:: If M2 is at the TMA: